saptarshichakrabarti/computer-vision-kuleuven-mai/README.md

 Assignments from the Computer Vision (H02A5A) course at KU Leuven.

 ## Assignment 1 - Individual Assignment
-- Image processing showcase on a one minute long video.
+- Video Processing with OpenCV - showcase on a one minute long video.